Upgrading and Reconfiguring the AC Circuits

 After completing the wiring I protected each run with appropriately sized split loom covering and secured it with Velcro straps to components under the van.
 I then sealed the 1.5″ hole in the floor with clear GE silicone 2.

 The next step was to insulate the components.
 I carefully cut the neoprene sheets and adhered it to the sides and bottom of each tank.
 I then wrapped the plumbing lines with the appropriate neoprene pipe insulation and used weatherproof duct tape to form the odd shaped pieces.
-One key to installing the pipe insulation is to secure it with Velcro straps instead of taping it closed.
-Using Velcro strapping will allow you to easily remove the insulation to check the pads and replace them if necessary.
+I decided to secure the pipe insulation with Velcro straps instead of taping it closed.
+That decision has made it much easier to maintain the system.

 Fresh Water Line After Insulation Installed